swapUniba/crowd-pulse-data-java/README.md

 * `profile-persist` to save profiles in a database
 * `streamer` to make the elements flow untouched in the stream
 * `personaldata-fetch` to load personal data stored on a database
 * `personaldata-persist` to save personal data in a database
+* `connection-fetch` to load contact stored on a database
+* `connection-persist` to save contact in a database

 The included packages are: